FOREX-Dollar rebounds against euro, yen as focus turns to Fed

 NEW YORK, July 28 The U.S. dollar rebounded against the euro and yen on Tuesday after traders took profits from gains in those currencies and favored the greenback on expectations that the Federal Reserve could take a hawkish bias in a policy statement on Wednesday.

-Traders said anticipation that the central bank could reinforce expectations for a September rate hike helped boost the dollar after the biggest dive in Chinese equity markets in eight years weighed on the greenback in the previous session.

-On Monday, the euro hit a two-week high against the dollar of $1.11295 and the dollar hit a nearly two-week trough of 123.010 yen.
+Traders said anticipation that the central bank could reinforce expectations for a September rate hike helped boost the dollar after the biggest dive in Chinese equity markets in eight years had weighed on the greenback in the previous session.
+The dollar hit a two-week low against the euro and a nearly two-week trough against the yen Monday.

-"I don't think you want to be short dollars going into the FOMC," said Win Thin, currency strategist at Brown Brothers Harriman in New York, referring to the meeting of central bankers on the Federal Open Market Committee.
+"Anybody who bought euros amid the 1 percent rally yesterday is likely to take some money off the table ahead of tomorrow's event risk," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.

 Fed rate hikes are expected to boost the dollar by driving investment flows into the United States.

 Shanghai shares closed 1.7 percent lower on Tuesday after plunging 8.5 percent on Monday.
-The slide had led some traders to buy the safe-haven yen and close short bets against the euro, which in turn had sent that currency higher.
+The plunge had led some traders to buy the safe-haven yen and close short bets against the euro, which in turn sent the currency higher.

 Tuesday's less dramatic move in Chinese shares allowed the dollar to regain some ground.
 The dollar hit its highest level against the Swiss franc in over three months of 0.96740 franc early in the session.

-Still, analysts said uncertainty as to whether the Chinese stock market's weakness would affect the Fed's timeline for hiking rates kept a lid on the dollar's gains.

-"There is a possibility that China weakens more than we expected...and that tilts the Fed into delaying hikes," said Jose Wynne, global head of FX research at Barclays in New York.
-He said, however, that he still expected the Fed to hike in September.
+"It's going to be all about looking for signs for the timing of a rate hike," said Alfonso Esparza, senior currency Strategist at Oanda in Toronto, said in reference to the upcoming Fed statement.

-Data showing U.S. consumer confidence weakened in July to its lowest level since September 2014 also weighed on the greenback.
+Data showing U.S. consumer confidence weakened in July to its lowest level since September 2014, however, led the greenback to pare some gains.

-The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.25 percent at 96.745.
+The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.34 percent at 96.827.
 That marked a rebound from a nearly two-week low of 96.288 touched on Monday.
-(Reporting by Sam Forgione; Editing by Meredith Mazzilli and David Gregorio)
+(Reporting by Sam Forgione; Editing by Meredith Mazzilli)

+* Changes to previously announced proposed mergers and special meetings for Aston Hill Corporate Funds Inc.